Chondria/SiB/docs/Accessing Storage and Functions Across Pallets.md

 - The democracy pallet example demonstrated the loose coupling approach using the **`EnsureOrigin`** trait.
 - Loose coupling allows for easier future modifications, as changing the implementation only requires implementing a new struct and assigning it when implementing the pallet in runtime.

-To learn more about the concepts discussed in this guide, here are some resources that we recommend
+To learn more about the concepts discussed in this guide, here are some resources that we recommend:

 - [Pallet coupling](https://docs.substrate.io/build/pallet-coupling/)
 - [Custom pallets](https://docs.substrate.io/build/custom-pallets/)